Nasipit: Air

 PAL and Cebu Pacific have daily flights from Manila to Butuan and vice versa.

 Sea

-Through the Port of Nasipit, there are several major shipping lines serving the Manila and Cebu routes: 2GO Travel, Carlos A. Gothong Shipping Lines, Philippine Span Asia Carrier Corporation aka Sulpicio Lines, Cokaliong Shipping Lines Inc., and Trans-Asia Shipping Lines.
+Through the Port of Nasipit, there are several major shipping lines serving the Manila and Cebu routes: 2GO Travel, Cokaliong Shipping Lines, and Trans-Asia Shipping Lines.
 The Philippine Coast Guard — CG Detachment Nasipit is located at the Port of Nasipit near the Nasipit SeaPort Terminal.

 Land

-Nasipit can be reached by riding jeepney, van, multicabs and buses from Butuan in 45 minutes, and 4 hours to 5 hours by bus from Cagayan de Oro.
+Nasipit can be reached by jeepney, van, multicabs and buses from Butuan in 45 minutes, and 4 hours to 5 hours by bus from Cagayan de Oro.
 The public mode of transportation in Nasipit is by tricycle similar in Butuan.